The Stochastic-Quantum Correspondence: Indivisible Stochastic Processes

-A \emph{generalized stochastic system} will be defined to consist of a \emph{configuration space} $\configspace$ together with a dynamical law in the form of a \emph{stochastic map} $\stochasticmatrix\left(t\right)$ that acts linearly on probability distributions over $\configspace$ at an initial time $0$ to yield corresponding probability distributions over $\configspace$ at other times $t\ne0$.
-For the purposes of this paper, the set of allowed times will be assumed to be isomorphic to a subset of the real line $\mathbb{R}$ containing $0$, up to a choice of measurement units.
+An \emph{indivisible stochastic process}\footnote{For pedagogical treatments of the theory of stochastic processes, see the textbooks by Rosenblatt (1962), Parzen (1962), Doob (1990), or Ross (1995) .} will be defined as a model consisting of two basic ingredients: a \emph{configuration space} $\configspace$; and a dynamical law in the form of a family of \emph{transition maps} $\stochasticmatrix_{t\from t_{0}}$ that act linearly on probability distributions over $\configspace$ at times $t_{0}$ from some index set, called \emph{conditioning times}, to yield corresponding probability distributions over $\configspace$ at times $t$ from some possibly distinct index set, called \emph{target times}.
+The configuration space $\configspace$ (the kinematics) and the transition maps $\stochasticmatrix_{t\from t_{0}}$ (the dynamics) will constitute the \emph{fixed} features of the model, whereas the probability distributions will be \emph{contingent} features allowed to vary from one physical instantiation or run of the model to another.

-The formalism for a generalized stochastic system is easiest to express in the case in which $\configspace$ has a finite number $N$ of configurations labeled by positive integers $1,\dots,N$: